hokkaido/mas/README.md

 This will create three folders, `datasets/cnndm/raw`, `datasets/xsum/raw`, `datasets/duc2004/raw`.

-These raw data sets then have to be preprocessed and binarized.
+These raw data sets then have to be preprocessed and binarized (see below).

 ### Data acquisition